 Family Services facilitates one of several BIPP programs across the state, is accredited through the Texas Department of Criminal Justice, and is monitored for quality by the Texas Council on Family Violence.

-BIPP classes are available in Beaumont, Port Arthur, and Orange.
-Spanish speaking groups are available.
+BIPP classes are available in Beaumont 2 nights a week.
+The fee for orientation is $60, which includes evaluation and orientation.
+The fee for each group session is $25.
 If you would like to enter the program, please call (409)833-2668 x104 for an appointment.
 No walk-ins please.

 For others that struggle with anger and have an issue with isolated incidents of assault against persons with whom they do not have an intimate relationship, Family Services’ Anger Management classes are more appropriate.

 Family Services offers both of these groups across Southeast Texas, and separate groups are provided for male and female offenders.
 Registration and attendance at an orientation is required.
 If you would like to participate in one of our groups, click “learn more” and fill out the form.
 Someone will contact you shortly.